pitt500/OnlineStoreTCA/README.md

 If you want to learn more about the basics, check out the following [video](https://youtu.be/SfFDj6qT-xg)

-> Note: The videos shared here were made using the legacy version of TCA with Environment and without `ReducerProtocol`.
+> Note: The videos shared here were made using the legacy version of TCA with Environment and without `Reducer`.
 If you want to see the legacy version of TCA, check out this [branch](https://github.com/pitt500/OnlineStoreTCA/tree/legacy-tca-with-environment).

 ## Composition